About the author ...

 Since I don't have Windows & MacOS clients at hand the client installation & configuration section only shows the procedures for Linux clients.

-In a static tunnel VPN tunnel environment the server has just to generate a 'static key' for the connection that must be transfered (copied with ssh, scp or otherwise secure way) down to the client system to be integrated with the client setup - that's it.
+In a static tunnel VPN tunnel environment the server has just to generate a 'static key' for the connection that must be transferred (copied with ssh, scp, or otherwise secure way) down to the client system to be integrated with the client setup - that's it.

 Install openvpn on the server and go to the management directory /etc/openvpn/...